alanoliveros/alanoliveros/README.md

 <h2>⚡ About Me</h2>

 Hi, I’m Alan.
-I’ve obsessively trained myself in software development over the past seven years.
-While I studied at two schools, most of what I use today comes from real-world practice, late nights, and sheer persistence.
+I trained myself through real projects and relentless practice, becoming a frontend engineer who ships fast, builds clean, and turns designs into real, production ready products.

-I’ve joined multiple organizations to learn how to work both in teams and independently.
+I joined multiple organizations to learn how to work both in teams and independently.
 My growth comes from curiosity, consistency, and the drive to keep improving.
-Today, I channel that same energy into building scalable, meaningful digital products that push businesses forward.
+Today, I channel that same energy into creating meaningful digital experiences that actually move businesses forward.

 If you have a bold idea for a website, SaaS, or e-commerce platform, let’s connect on LinkedIn and build something worth launching.